judahpaul16/gpt-home/README.md

 ```
 Run `source ~/.bashrc` to apply the changes to your current terminal session.

-The setup script will take quite a while to run *(at least it did on my 1GB RAM Pi 4B)*.
+The setup script will take quite a while to run ***(1319.0s+ to build and setup dependencies on my quad-core Orange Pi 3B w/ 8G RAM)***.
 It will install all the dependencies and build the Docker container.
 However, you can skip the build process by passing the `--no-build` flag to the script; it will only install the dependencies and set up the firewall and NGINX.
 You can then pull the container from Docker Hub and run it.

 ```bash
 curl -s https://raw.githubusercontent.com/judahpaul16/gpt-home/main/contrib/setup.sh | \